Pits and Fissure Sealants

 What is the procedure ?

 Used for several years, this technique consists of first applying a phosphoric or nitric acid in the form of gel or liquid to the chewing surface of the tooth to be treated.
 Once the enamel is cleaned and dried, the sealant is applied.
-This must be hardened using blue light.
+This must be hardened using a blue light.
 Properly applied and maintained SPF can last for many years.

 Should you put sealants on your teeth or those of your children?